ucsb-cs8-m17/ucsb-cs8-m17.github.io/_labWIP/lab03.md

 Once you've submitted and you see that you have 25/100 points, you are ready to continue with the rest of the lab.

-# Step 10: Continue with additional functions and test cases
+# Step 11: Read these instructions about how the rest of the lab will work

 In each of the steps that remain, you will add an additional function definition, and some test cases.